tensorpack/tensorpack/examples/FasterRCNN/README.md

 ## Usage

+It is recommended to get familiar the relevant papers listed above before using this code.
+Otherwise you may end up doing something unreasonable.

 ### Train:

-To train on a single machine:
+To train on a single machine (with 1 or more GPUs):
 ```
 ./train.py --config \
     BACKBONE.WEIGHTS=/path/to/ImageNet-R50-AlignPadding.npz \